-shall, subject to sub-section (b), so far as any security on the company's property or undertaking is thereby conferred, be void against the liquidator and any creditor of the company unless the particulars of the mortgage or charge in the prescribed form, together with a copy of the instrument by which the mortgage or charge is created or evidenced, are filed with the Registrar within 28 days after the date of its creation, but without prejudice to any contract or obligation for repayment of the money thereby secured, and when a mortgage or charge becomes void under this section, the money secured thereby shall immediately become payable.
+229. Certain mortgages and charges to be void if not registered shall, subject to sub-section (c), so far as any security on the company's property or undertaking is thereby conferred, be void against the liquidator and any creditor of the company unless the particulars of the mortgage or charge in the prescribed form, together with a copy of the instrument by which the mortgage or charge is created or evidenced, are filed with the Registrar within 28 days after the date of its creation.